PatrickKyei/PatrickKyei.github.io/_posts/Public/2025-10-19-you-only-need-1-2-hours-a-day-to-change-your-life.md

 Use that frustration to laser in on the meaningful goal you’ve been putting off — the one your inner voice won’t shut up about.

-- “You were meant for more than this.”
+-“You were meant for more than this.”

-- “You have what it takes to be successful.”
+-“You have what it takes to be successful.”

-- “You don’t have to end up like the rest.”
+-“You don’t have to end up like the rest.”

 Seriously, _feel_ it.
 Stop avoiding it.